Dive Industry Market

 Over the years, DEMA produced two reports that could be quite valuable to manage your dive business in North America:

 - Certification Census for the American market.

 DEMA’s Certification Census

 The Certification Census is done by compiling the US-only entry-level certifications as provided by a handful of training agencies that have accepted to share their cert numbers: PADI, SDI, and NAUI.
-The latest census we have includes all four quarters of 2018.
 That’s good.
 Thanks, DEMA!